AngeClementAkazan/Feature-Selection-Using-KAN/README.md

 We study Kolmogorov–Arnold Networks (KANs) not just as predictors, but as **engines for feature scoring and selection** on tabular classification and regression tasks.

+## Overview

+Kolmogorov–Arnold Networks (KANs) replace standard linear weights with **trainable spline functions**, giving each input feature its own small set of 1D splines.
+This “weights-as-functions” structure naturally exposes feature-wise parameter blocks and gradients that can be turned into **feature-importance scores**.

+This repository implements and evaluates four KAN-based selectors:

+- **KAN-L1** – Feature score = ℓ₁ norm of spline coefficients attached to each feature.
+- **KAN-L2** – Feature score = ℓ₂ norm of spline coefficients (proxy for the L² “energy” of the learned univariate transformation).
+- **KAN-SI** – *Sensitivity Integral*: average magnitude of the gradient of the KAN output w.r.t. each input feature (global derivative-based sensitivity).
+- **KAN-KO** – *Knock-Out*: increase in validation loss when the spline block of a feature is zeroed out (leave-one-feature-out risk increase).

+We compare these to standard baselines:

+- **LASSO** (ℓ₁-penalized linear models)
+- **Random Forest importance** / permutation importance
+- **Mutual Information (MI) filters**
+- **SVM-RFE (Recursive Feature Elimination)**

+on a suite of real and synthetic tabular datasets (classification & regression).

+---
 ## Benchmark results

 ### Classification (F1)